dc4eu/educational-pilot/DSTRL/pilot2/userjourneys/diploma_issuance.md

 ### 3.4 The Journey Begins

 Maria opens her EUDI Wallet application and navigates to the "Academic Credentials" section.
-She sees a notification: "Your Computer Science degree has been conferred - claim your EUHEMC diploma credential now."
+She sees a notification: "Your Computer Science degree has been conferred - claim your EUHED diploma credential now."

 This moment represents the culmination of years of academic work and the beginning of a new era in educational credential management.
 Let's follow Maria through each step of this groundbreaking process.